GoWP/trial-project/README.md

 6. In `Input.jsx` create `addItem` function that will add new document in `items` collection;
 7. In `List.jsx` use `useEffect` to fetch real-time documents data and display results sorted by time it was created (latest first);
 8. Implement the option to mark a task item as completed and update its status in Firestore.
 Ideally, push all completed tasks to the end of the list.
 And do the opposite for incompleted ones;
-9. Set up a new repo on your Github account (or use any other hosting services to share your code) and send a link back to us.
+9. Set up a new repo on your Github account (or use any other hosting services to share your code), push your code there and send a link back to us.